Enselic/git-repo-language-trends/README.md

 # TODO
-* test for overwrite existing file
-* test for creating dir if not exist
+* add line count to top 3 and --list
 * Add .tsv and .csv and .png and .svg CLI test cases
 * handle shallow clones
-* add line count to top 3 and --list
 * limit size of cache
 * Fix CI to use Python 3.6 for app
 * More examples, make image links work on pip repo too